Nghiait123456/SolutionArchitectInAction/InfraAndDevops/1_LoadBalancing/README.md

 Solution and ideal from 3 theory :
 1) From theory 1, i use one Ip for load test, but if it goes to limited, i will use multi ip load test
 2) From theory 2, i set up ulimit to maximum in linux.
 3) From theory 3, in load test, we have data not simple is {"ok"} and response from backend very fast.
-But in rqs high, you pay a lot of money and pay many times for implements it.
+But in rps high, you pay a lot of money and pay many times for implements it.
 I have simple solution, i use big project for load test.
 EX: gooogle.com:80 ==> return 404, and response 60 character in 100 ms, it's perfect for load test. </br>
 I call google.com (backend) from aws (L7LB), it's very good and keep status response is 404.

 ## Result in product L7LB  <a name="ResultInProductL7LB"></a>
 ## Haproxy L7LB result? <a name="HaproxyL7LBResult"></a>
-## 100K rqs with EC2_C5_4X_larger <a name="100KRqsWithEC2_C5_4X_larger"></a>
+## 100K rps with EC2_C5_4X_larger <a name="100KRpsWithEC2_C5_4X_larger"></a>
 Context test in product <br/>
 1) For LB: we build one instance LoadBalancerBenchmark/docker-compose-haproxy-local-to-gg.yml in this. (docker-compose -f docker-compose-haproxy-local-to-gg.yml up)<br/>
 2) For Load Test, we build  one instance EC2_C5_4X_larger, build docker and use bombardier for load test.
 It's same : docker run -ti --rm --ulimit nofile=65535:65535 --network=host alpine/bombardier --http1 -c 400   -d 600s -t 1s  -l http://ec2-13-250-40-69.ap-southeast-1.compute.amazonaws.com:8080/ <br/>
 Result:  <br/>
-1) We test with rqs from 1000 to 100.000 rqs, time test form 10 s to 10 min,  total request from 10 000 to 65080275, cpu <= 60 %, ram is very good  <br/>
+1) We test with rps from 1000 to 100.000 rps, time test form 10 s to 10 min,  total request from 10 000 to 65080275, cpu <= 60 %, ram is very good  <br/>
 2) When we stop test, cpu is very fast to ~ 0 or 1 %, ram is very fast free => don't have leak ram, leak cpu  <br/>
 3) Detail result in link /L7Loadbalancer/LoadBalancerBenchmark/result/HaproxyProduct/c5_4x_large.md  <br/>
-=>>>>>>>>>>>>>>>>>>>>  Haproxy is very good for rqs, with one instance EC2_C5_4X_larger, we pass and run stable 100.000 rqs, we run stable in longtime, we have 100 M request continuous in 10 to 15 min and cpu and ram is good.  <br/>
+=>>>>>>>>>>>>>>>>>>>>  Haproxy is very good for rps, with one instance EC2_C5_4X_larger, we pass and run stable 100.000 rps, we run stable in longtime, we have 100 M request continuous in 10 to 15 min and cpu and ram is good.  <br/>

-## 140K rqs with EC2_C5_4X_larger?  <a name="140KRqsWithEC2_C5_4X_larger"></a>
+## 140K rps with EC2_C5_4X_larger?  <a name="140KRpsWithEC2_C5_4X_larger"></a>
-yup, 140 k rqs with one instance c5_4x_large
+yup, 140 k rps with one instance c5_4x_large
-This is big number for one instance LB, 140k rqs is enough for most mid-range web sites, about 20.30 M users online.
+This is big number for one instance LB, 140k rps is enough for most mid-range web sites, about 20.30 M users online.
 Of course this depends on the application, here I consider social networks.
 The average number of users interacting in 1s is 8 to 10% of online users.
 This number is also quite similar to facebook in terms of ratio.
-In 2010, facebook had 700 M user and rqs is 13 M.
+In 2010, facebook had 700 M user and rps is 13 M.

-## Why is 140K rqs <a name="WhyIs140KRqs"></a>
+## Why is 140K rps <a name="WhyIs140KRps"></a>
-Review case study 100 K rqs, i find some problem: </br>
+Review case study 100 K rps, i find some problem: </br>
 1) cpu in range 50 to 60 % ==> can completely push to stable threshold at 65 to 75 % </br>

 2) There is a lot of RAM left over, only using about 15 % ==> Obviously with the problem of reponse api json, LB Haproxy does not use much ram, it uses CPU ==> choose devices with high cpu/ram will get better performance with context fast response json api. </br>

-3) Bandwith, total connect Tcp is small but loadtest don't increment rqs ==> i use more LB for loadtest to increase number of requests. </br>
+3) Bandwith, total connect Tcp is small but loadtest don't increment rps ==> i use more LB for loadtest to increase number of requests. </br>

-## Detail parameter with 140K rqs?  <a name="DetailParameterWith140KRqs"></a>
+## Detail parameter with 140K rps?  <a name="DetailParameterWith140KRps"></a>
 I use 2 instances of C5_4x_larger for loadtest and 1 instance of C5_4x_larger for LB. </br>
-With test in 60s, every Loadtest return71112.85 rqs and 4232563 total request. ==> total, i have 143 k rqs and ~ 8.5 m request total.
+With test in 60s, every Loadtest return71112.85 rps and 4232563 total request. ==> total, i have 143 k rps and ~ 8.5 m request total.
 The cpu is stable at 70% and released to ~0 % as soon as the loadtest is stopped. </br>

-With test in 600s, every Loadtest return 69817.63 rqs and 41625417 total rquest ==> total, i have ~ 140 K rqs and 83 M request total.
+With test in 600s, every Loadtest return 69817.63 rps and 41625417 total rquest ==> total, i have ~ 140 K rps and 83 M request total.
 This is a huge number for mid-range products.
 The cpu is stable at 70% and released to ~0 % as soon as the loadtest is stopped. </br>

-detail result in link: 1_LoadBalancing/L7Loadbalancer/LoadBalancerBenchmark/result/HaproxyProduct/140K_rqs_c5_4x_large.md </br>
+detail result in link: 1_LoadBalancing/L7Loadbalancer/LoadBalancerBenchmark/result/HaproxyProduct/140K_rps_c5_4x_large.md </br>

-## Why i don't up to up rqs?  <a name="WhyIDontUpToUpRqs"></a>
+## Why i don't up to up rps?  <a name="WhyIDontUpToUpRps"></a>
 I was configed process number is 10.
 All cpu run is ~ 70% cpu.
 With me, and with many other documents and experiences, this is the safe max when running the product.
 Instead of pushing the CPU to 70 to 85% to increase the load, increase the LB server configuration or scale the LB horizontally.